 - Marbles / Pom Poms

 I made 3 towers, 2 towers that were 3 toilet rolls high and a 3rd that was 2 high.
 Each taped together with electrical tape, as that is what I have on hand.
-To connect the towers I cut 3 toilet rolls in half longways and taped them together to make shoots.
+To connect the towers I cut 3 toilet rolls in half longways and taped them together to make chutes.

-Next, I cut holes in the towers for the shoots to rest in, making sure that it was tilted downward to encourage the marbles to roll down.
+Next, I cut holes in the towers for the chutes to rest in, making sure that it was tilted downward to encourage the marbles to roll down.
 I tested as I was cutting with a pom pom to make sure the holes in the towers where high enough to allow the balls through.

 For the base I used a side of a cardboard box, marked the towers out, then glued them down.
 I left this overnight to dry completely to ensure that it was secure.